gitsangramdesai/express-mysql2-without-promise/mysql.md

         }

-    Here we we have changed scripts-->start from node ./bin/www to nodemon ./bin/www.
-    Other thing we have updated is version of express.js to latest stable i.e. "express": "~4.19.2"
+    Here we we have changed scripts-->start from node ./bin/www to nodemon ./bin/www.Other thing we have updated is version of express.js to latest stable i.e. "express": "~4.19.2"

     in our project inside route folder add demo.js.

     To connect to mysql database server we are using mysql2 so we need to install its package

         npm install mysql2